glkrlos/wowparser/README.md

     Testing:
     * Support to verify converted files.
     * Support to connect to a SQL Server.
-For read and write parsed files.
+ForÂ read and write parsed files.

     Still in Development:
     * Creating support to predict field types in WDB files. (really hard to do that but i'm in progress)